 According to TCM theory, stress prevents blood and Qi from circulating throughout the body.
 High stress is indicative of Qi stagnation, particularly Liver Qi stagnation, since Liver, in TCM theory, is the chief organ for promoting smooth Qi flow.

-Moreover, if you feel anxious, this also affects the Heart organ system.
+Moreover, if you feel occasional anxious, this also affects the Heart organ system.

 Falling Asleep Not A Problem; But Staying Asleep Is